 The collection system on Useppa Island was constructed to employ numerous lift stations for the transport of raw influent into the plant.
-During the last rate case, the used and useful percentage applied in the final recommendation was 91.22% used and useful.
+During the last rate case, the used and useful percentage applied was 91.22% used and useful.
 As noted above, the utility's potential customer base is 225 ERCs with 225 ERCs connected to the system, and no future growth potential.
 In accordance with the formula method for calculating used and useful, the used and useful is calculated to be 100%.
-By the formula method, it is recommended that the wastewater collection system be considered 100% used and useful (See Attachment A, sheet 4 of 4), and that percentage be applied to the following accounts.
+By the formula method, the wastewater collection system is 100% used and useful (See Attachment A, sheet 4 of 4), and that percentage shall be applied to the following accounts: